Episode 62 – Why Journal Writing Beats Willpower For Fitness Results

 Write it down

 It’s always good to be aware of how the “Doer You” acted.
 Take a few minutes a day to write down what you’ve been doing for your health and fitness.
-This will not only help track your progress, serve as an auto-correction mechanism and planning tool but it’ll also help you to sleep better as well.
-Go for it!
+This will not only help track your progress, serve as an auto-correction mechanism and planning tool but it’ll also help you to sleep better as well and that’s why journal writing beats willpower for fitness results.

 - Afremow, J. (2013) The Champion’s Mind.
 Rodale